eduardoestrella/jquery-simple-toolbar-plugin/README.md

 * defaultOption (Default: ['Opt 1', 'Opt 2', 'Opt 3']): Array of default options to generate.
 * baseTemplate (Default: see below): The template of the wrapper of each item/option.
 * optionTemplate (Default: see below): The template of each item/option
+* hashSeparator (Default: '--'): Define the separator of URL Hash options.
 * selectedCallback (Dafault: none): Callback when the user select an option

 Default Base Template: